Report: Explosion Levels a Home in Vineland, NJ; One Injured - NewsBreak

 Report: Explosion Levels a Home in Vineland, NJ; One Injured

 A published report says one person was injured after an explosion leveled a home in Vineland Wednesday afternoon.
-WPVI-TV reports the explosion happened...wpgtalkradio.com
+WPVI-TV reports the explosion happened...catcountry1073.com

 A published report says one person was injured after an explosion leveled a home in Vineland Wednesday afternoon.
-WPVI-TV reports the explosion happened...wpgtalkradio.com
+WPVI-TV reports the explosion happened...catcountry1073.com

 Comments / 0